Discover how to get in to jobs in health and social care in Birmingham and Solihull.

 There are a large number of key NHS locations across Birmingham and Solihull.
 The locations available for any role will be determined by where the vacancies exist at that time but we will try and match you to roles that suit your location and situation.

-For some roles there may be a requirement to work different shifts, mainly the healthcare assistant and some facilities roles.
+For some roles there may be a requirement to work different shifts.
 There may also be an opportunity to perform some admin roles, or parts of roles, from home.
-The job families documents on this page give more detail on the roles and our training staff will be able to ensure we match you to the right roles for you.
+The job families documents on this page give more detail on the roles and our training staff will be able to ensure we match you to the role that best suits you.